m0euk/RDS-Bridge/README.md

 The interface also auto-sizes to your screen.
 The scale control defaults to **Auto**, which reads your display and picks a size — 115% on a 4K / large desktop, 90% on 1440p, 75% on a 1080p screen or a 14–16″ laptop, 70% on smaller laptops — and shows the result (e.g. `Auto · 75%`).
 Fixed steps from 50% to 150% are there if you'd rather set it yourself; whatever you choose is remembered.
 A **high-contrast** toggle brightens the dim and faint labels for readability at small sizes, and a **fullscreen** toggle hides the browser chrome to give the waterfalls the whole screen.
 On a shorter screen the view scrolls so every panel — including the activity log at the foot — stays reachable.

-Your waterfall setup persists between sessions too: the RF floor, ceiling, lift, averaging, zoom and view-mode, the MPX floor, lift and averaging, whether the RF waterfall was running, your bandwidth width, the PTY region (RoW / NA), whether the passband edges are shown, your full view (normal / advanced), and the advanced **Decoder settings** (error correction, matched filter, sync, acquisition and the PI guard) — all are remembered in the browser, so a dialled-in band comes back the way you left it.
+Your waterfall setup persists between sessions too: the RF floor, ceiling, lift, averaging, zoom and view-mode, the MPX floor, lift and averaging, whether the RF waterfall was running, your bandwidth width, the PTY region (RoW / NA), whether the passband edges are shown, your full view (normal / advanced), and the **Decoder settings** (error correction, matched filter, sync, acquisition, and the PI commit guard — which is what DX mode sets) — all are remembered in the browser, so a dialled-in band comes back the way you left it.
 Everything here is stored locally; nothing leaves your machine.

 A small **update indicator** sits beside the version number and lights up when a newer release is available on GitHub — checked once on load (cached for a few hours), and silent if you're offline.
 Clicking it opens that release.
 And the first time you open a new version, a brief **what's new** summary appears once, drawn straight from the changelog, so you can see what changed.
 Both are local to your browser and never touch the decode path.